-Most likely, you don't want to have to go so far away as to sue a Chinese company.
+Most likely, you don't want to travel so far away as to bring a lawsuit in China.
 You may just want to take your case to the court on your doorstep because you are more familiar with your home state.